by Catherine Gaskin, Julia Richards, and Margaret Schultz, students in Western University’s MA Public History Program

 Nowadays, our noisy city is quieter than it used to be.
 The Evans family would have continually heard the sounds of the Grand Trunk Railway (GTR), Michigan Central Railway (MCRR), and London Port Stanley Railway (LPSR), which surrounded SoHo on the north and east.
 Thomas Evans worked in records and accounting for the Grand Trunk Railway and the Michigan Central Railway.
 The freight depots he worked at were within walking distance of his house, which he built in a way that reflected his modest, yet livable wages.

-152 William is an Ontario Cottage, a style which was built all over Ontario from the 1820s on.
-Like many Ontario Cottages, this house has a center hall plan and a decorative gable over the front door.
-This property also has a London doorway.
+The Evans house on William Street is an Ontario cottage, a style which was built all over Ontario from the 1820s on.
+Like many Ontario cottages, this house has a centre-hall plan and a decorative gable over the front door.
+This property also has a London Doorway.
 However, both in architectural style and doorway, the house is a model of simplicity.
-Unlike many Ontario Cottages, 152 William has no decorative detailing on its gable.
+Unlike many Ontario cottages, this house has no decorative detailing on its gable.
 Its London Doorway is one of few that has no corbels or intricate details.
 The Evanses and the builders who designed their home were clearly aware of the architectural trends of their time, but scaled these trends down to fit their budget.

 After Malcolm Holmes died in 1957, his estate was divided between his surviving siblings, Anna Holmes and Effie Macdonald.
 The house was sold to a construction worker named Joseph Manarin.
 Since then, except for a brief period in the 1970s, this house has been owned by SoHo residents for more than ten years at a time.
 Its owners and inhabitants always work in London industries and hold on to the house long enough to settle into the neighbourhood before they move on.
 This house is more than a house: it’s a home.
 It was built by and for people who were invested in London’s industries and is built in a style that is unique to London.
 It tells us about the everyday lives of families who worked close to home and stuck together.
 The SoHo neighbourhood has always been integral to London’s working-class history.
 This house is a piece of that puzzle, shining a light on the individual stories that make up London’s past.